mo-qassem/aws-bootcamp-cruddur-2023/journal/week4.md

     ```

   - Add Lambda triggers to our cognito user pool to be triggered when user `SignUp` with `Post confirmation trigger`.

+## 06. Create new activities with a database insert